Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 # Upgrade from previous versions

 ### From version 2.4
 We are deprecating the RecordedFuture-ImportToSentinel and all *-TIProcessor playbooks.
-You need to install the new IndicatorImport playbooks and configure them to pull you selection of risk lists.
+You need to install the new IndicatorImport playbooks and configure them to download you selection of risk lists.
+Investigate the risk lists being downloaded and the cadence and use the same configuration using the TIProcessor playbooks.
+Use the same description for threat indicators if you have analytic rules set up for alerting.
 ### From version 1
 If you have a version 1 installation you need to first acquire a V2 APi key from Recorded Future.
 Install the new all IndicatorImport and enrichment -playbooks.
 Select a different name than the once already installed and reauthenticate them.
 Configure the IndicatorImport playbooks to pull your selection of risk lists.
 After validating that the new playbooks works as expected you can deactivate the V1 versions.